 Your foot and ankle help you balance, stand, and walk.
 These complex body parts are made up of many bones, ligaments, joints, muscles, and tendons that work together to keep you on your feet.

-Here’s a closer look at how specialized care improves ten of the most common foot and ankle conditions.
+Here’s a closer look at how specialized care improves nine of the most common foot and ankle conditions.

 1. Ankle sprains